Take a fresh look at your lifestyle.

 The Symbolism of Pride Price Items

 The pride price in Igbo culture is not just about money.
-It includes a variety of items, each with its symbolic meaning.
+It includes a variety of items, each with its own symbolic meaning.

 A display of items typically included in the pride priceby Hannah Voggenhuber (https://unsplash.com/@han1234i)